zachsully/hakaru-examples/README.md

 make sea -j; make binaries -j; make output -j; make timed;
 ```

+NOTE:

+I use `-j` flag to parallelize where appropriate.
+The timed tests are not
+appropriate because we need to have all cores available to ensure that the
+parallel versions of the programs are being evaluated correctly.

 ## Test Types ##

 ### Testing Compiler Coverage ###